2040 Official Community Plan - Form & Character

 Guidelines

-In addition to the strategies outlined in the General Residential & Mixed Use Guidelines:
+In addition to the strategies outlined in the General Residential Guidelines:

-- In buildings with more than one unit, articulate individual units through integration of recessed entries, balconies, materials and projection/recess in the façade.
-Avoid symmetrical units (See Figure 30).
+- Articulate individual units through integration of recessed entries, balconies, materials, and projections/recesses in the façade.
+Building articulation should be distinct, but designed to achieve cohesive scale, massing, and proportion (See Figure 30).

 Design Intent: To design landscapes and open spaces that enhance neighbourhood character, that provide high-quality outdoor living spaces that are useable year-round, and that provide a clear transition between the private and public realm.